Far-right politics in the United Kingdom: 1970s to 1990s

-Britain's largest far right party post-war was the National Front; it reached a peak amount of members in 1972 with 14,000 members.
+National Front

+Britain's largest far right party post-war was the National Front.
+The NF popularity was boosted by the infamous Rivers of Blood speech given by Enoch Powell in 1968.
+The NF opposed the mass-migration of non-white migrants throughout the 70s and was able to boost its popularity through the opposition to the immigration rules introduced by Edward Heath, leader of the Conservative and Unionist Party and prime minister, which saw a boost to their membership, to an estimated 17,500 by 1972.
 Throughout the seventies, the NF saw a rise in popularity and influence, mainly at a local level; for example, in the 1973 West Bromwich by-election the NF won 16 per cent.
-Moreover, they polled 44% in a local election in Deptford, London, and finished third in three by-elections, although these results were atypical of the country as a whole.
+They finished third in three by-elections, although these results were atypical of the country as a whole.
 The party supported extreme loyalism in Northern Ireland, and attracted Conservative Party members who had become disillusioned after Harold Macmillan had recognised the right to independence of the African colonies, and had criticised Apartheid in South Africa.
 During the 1970s, the NF's rallies became a regular feature of British politics.
 Election results remained strong in a few working class urban areas, with a number of local council seats won, but the party never came anywhere near winning representation in parliament.
+Throughout its active years, the NF were involved in several violent incidences, notably the 1974 Red Lion Square disorders, over the amnesty of illegal immigrants and the 1977 ‘Battle of Lewisham', which aimed to intimidate local minority residents.
+However, by the late 90s, its popularity began to decline following the emergence of the [British National Party] (BNP), receiving just 2,716 votes in the 1997 General Election.

 The smaller far right groups maintained anti-immigration policies, but there was a move towards a more inclusionist vision of the UK, and a focus on opposing what became the European Union.
 The NF began to support non-white radicals such as Louis Farrakhan.
 This led to the splintering of the various groups, with radical political soldiers such as a young Nick Griffin forming the Third Way group, and traditionalists creating the Flag Group.